12 Rules to Follow to Keep Blood Sugar Steady

 You already know that eating balanced meals includes a hefty dose of non-starchy veggies.
 These not only provide vitamins, minerals, and antioxidants, but they’re also essential in filling you up.
 The key?
 “Find veggies you enjoy, add variety, and experiment with ways to cook them to jazz them up,” says Smithson.
 For instance, try roasting radishes.
 (If you need help increasing your intake, here’s how to sneak more veggies into your diet.)

 Start the day right

 If you have type 2 diabetes your goal is to increase your insulin sensitivity.
 Some specific foods help with this, like oats, barley, and legumes (like lentils).
-In fact, beans are one of the top 15 foods for diabetics.
+In fact, beans are one of the best foods for people with diabetes.
 Legumes’ fiber or resistant starch feeds healthy bacteria in the gut and can help decrease insulin resistance, explains Weisenberger.
 Still, watch portions, as these foods contain carbs, too.

 Spice things up

 Cinnamon, cumin, oregano, curry: add a boost of flavor to your meals with healthy herb and spices—these spices can help fight disease and ease insulin resistance, says Weisenberger.
 “Cook with them liberally.”
 She also mentions that they can help replace the amount of salt needed in the meal.
 (High blood pressure is a problem for two out of three people with diabetes; those with the condition are advised to limit sodium consumption.)